|

 to hang from the lid later.
 I set the house in a window where it will

-I replace the paper towel with a fresh one and add fresh leaves.
-When
+morning, I replace the paper towel with a fresh one and add fresh

 Small larvae do not eat a lot, not even an entire small leaf at a time, but